armaber/articles/README.md

-The articles are written as lightweight lunch discussions, with emphasys on accesibility.
+The articles are written as lightweight lunch discussions, with emphasis on accessibility.
-To some degree, one has to be versed in techology and focus on what is relevant.
+To some degree, one has to be versed in technology and focus on what is relevant.

 Many of the topics dive into Windows, as an OS: infrastructure, kernel, features, or tools.